Position: Fellowship Program Coordinator

-- Coordinate and manage all aspects of program logistics for fellow monthly trainings, convenings, and retreats.
-To also include training follow-up
+- Coordinate and manage all aspects of program logistics for lunch n’ learn trainings, public speaking activities, convenings, and retreats.

 - Team Responsibilities

-- Attend, co-host and occasionally co-facilitate fellowship related trainings and events
+- Attend, co-host, and occasionally co-facilitate fellowship related events and external trainings

 - Oversee solicitation and assessment of evaluations on fellows, trainers, staff, and community organizations as they relate to fellow trainings

-- Collaborate with the Program Managers primarily on program and curriculum development and soliciting feedback from the entire fellowship team
+- Collaborate with the Program Manager primarily on program and curriculum development and soliciting feedback from the entire fellowship team

 - Provide resource information, professional development, and volunteer opportunities and referrals regarding fellowship training and more